sahils0305/EMA-FDA---Regulatory-Bulletin/README.md

 Python · feedparser · Groq API (Llama 3.1) · GitHub Actions · GitHub Pages

 ## Background
 Built as a portfolio project ahead of an MSc in Process Validation and Regulatory Affairs at The Technological University of The Shannon, Moylish Campus, Limerick, Ireland.
-Prior experience includes regulatory lifecycle management across GCC, CIS, and observational exposure to EU/US markets at Dabur International Ltd. and Vieco Pharmaceuticals, Dubai.
+Prior experience includes tenure as regulatory affairs intern at Dabur International Ltd. and a quality control intern at Vieco Pharmaceuticals, Dubai.